MaartenGr/BERTopic/docs/getting_started/dim_reduction/dim_reduction.md

         return X
 ```

-In this tutorial, I will show you how to use several dimensionality reduction algorithms in BERTopic.
+In this section, we will go through several examples of dimensionality reduction techniques and how they can be implemented.

 ## **UMAP**